 Crushers Sweep Otters

-AVON, Ohio — The Lake Erie Crushers completed their second sweep of the season on Sunday afternoon at Mercy Health Stadium, as they won in walk off fashion in a 3-2 victory in 10 innings over the Evansville Otters.
+AVON, Ohio — The Lake Erie Crushers secured their first sweep of the season at Mercy Health Stadium on Thursday night, as they came from behind to take the series finale from the Evansville Otters, 5-4.